armandossrecife/my_validation3/my_hypothesis_tests.md

 To test the hypothesis that issues with architectural impact involve significant code changes:

-**Null hypothesis (H0A)**: The number of lines of code changed by issues with architectural impact is not significantly different from the number of lines of code changed by issues with less architectural impact.
+**Null hypothesis (H0A)**: The number of lines of code changed by issues with architectural impact is not significantly different from the number of lines of code changed by issues without architectural impact.

-**Alternative hypothesis (H1A)**: The number of lines of code changed by issues with architectural impact is significantly greater than the number of lines of code changed by issues with less architectural impact.
+**Alternative hypothesis (H1A)**: The number of lines of code changed by issues with architectural impact is significantly greater than the number of lines of code changed by issues without architectural impact.

 **Statistical test**: Mann-Whitney U test